 While many of the organic ingredients in our whole plant extracts have been used for thousands of years both in aromatherapy as well as in other forms of medicine, and their safety and health benefits with those uses have been well documented, breathing through a heated portable diffuser is very recent, and there are always risks with new methods of use.
 In addition, the effects of many compounds are altered when blended in various combinations, and the specific blends of MONQ essential oil blends have not been specifically tested.
 Please note, the International Federation of Aromatherapists does not recommend taking Essential Oils internally, such as swallowing them, but only inhaling them.

 The main ingredient in MONQ personal aromatherapy diffusers is certified organic coconut-derived vegetable glycerin.
 Vegetable Glycerin (VG) is vaporized by millions of people daily.
 Whole-plant extracts have been utilized for thousands of years as aromatherapy constituents, and have been very well studied.
 The inhalation of heated essential oils has been done for centuries, such as by adding them to boiling water over a fire.
 However, they have not been heated and utilized using an electronic device until approximately 20 years ago, and thus there is no long-term experience with essential oils used in this manner.
-Again, we recommend using the AirTip method in which instance the heated mist is cooled to the ambient temperature before it is experienced.

 It is believed that extended breathing of concentrated essential oils can be deleterious to your health.
 Please note that MONQ personal aromatherapy diffusers do not contain concentrated essential oils, but rather diluted essential oils, and inhalation is not the proper method of use.
 If you are concerned about this, don’t use MONQ personal aromatherapy diffusers.